machalejm/python-template/src/README.md

-The source code for the library should be in this directory and its subdirectories.
+Any source code should be in this directory and its subdirectories.